 - 8.5.5.5.
-Contractor shall utilize the Department's Care and Case Management tool utilized by the CMAs to monitor Member activities to the extent possible. - 8.5.5.6.
+Contractor shall utilize the Department's care and case management tool utilized by the CMAs to monitor Member activities to the extent possible. - 8.5.5.6.
 Contractor shall have documented processes for performance improvement regarding Contractor's collaboration with CMAs to monitor and implement necessary improvements. - 8.5.5.7.
 Contractor shall participate in Department-led activities to improve oversight and monitoring.
 These activities may include, at minimum, the following: - 8.5.5.7.1.
-Regularly participating in the Department-led CMA-RAE Cross Agency Forum. - 8.5.5.7.2.
-Creating and participating in cross-functional group meetings to review data and deliverables. - 8.5.5.7.3.
+Regularly participating in the CMA-RAE Cross Agency Forum. - 8.5.5.7.2.
+Creating and participating in cross-functional group meetings to review data and Deliverables. - 8.5.5.7.3.
 Modifying surveys and tools to capture HCBS population specific information and data. - 8.5.5.8.
-Contractor shall work with the Department and CMA partners to identify, create, participate in, and administer training necessary to provide seamless care coordination to shared Members. - 8.5.5.9.
+Contractor shall work with the Department and CMA partners to identify, create, participate in, and administer training necessary to provide seamless Care Coordination to shared Members. - 8.5.5.9.
 Contractor shall work with the Department and CMA partners to report on and improve Member and caregiver experience in a format agreed upon by Contractor and Department. - 8.5.6.
 Dual Eligible Special Needs Plans (D-SNPs) - 8.5.6.1.
-Contractor shall collaborate with the Department and D-SNPs to improve the effective management and coordination of care for dually-enrolled Medicare and Members over the term of the Contract.
+Contractor shall collaborate with the Department and D-SNPs to improve the effective management and coordination of care for dually-enrolled Medicare and Medicaid Members over the term of the Contract.
 The Department may revise contract requirements to conform with CMS guidance and regulations regarding D- SNPs, with which Contractor shall comply. - 8.5.6.1.1.
-Contractor shall enter into documented agreements in accordance with requirements of Section 8.5.2. with each D-SNP in Contractor's service area to ensure dually-enrolled Medicare and Members receive the most effective and comprehensive care. - 8.5.6.2.
-Contractor shall collaborate with D-SNPs in the Contractor's service are to conduct a comprehensive analysis of the benefit structure between D-SNP plans and the Medicaid benefits to ensure a thorough comprehension and application in coordinating Medicaid services for Members and educate Providers that serve dually-enrolled Members to improve Provider utilization of available benefits and Member outcomes. - 8.5.6.3.
+Contractor shall enter into documented agreements in accordance with requirements of 8.5.2 with each D-SNP in Contractor's assigned region and any other D-SNP known to be serving Contractor's Members to ensure dually-enrolled Medicare and Medicaid Members receive the most effective and comprehensive care. - 8.5.6.2.
+Contractor shall collaborate with D-SNPs responsible for shared Members to conduct a comprehensive analysis of the benefit structure between D-SNP plans and the Medicaid benefits to ensure a thorough comprehension and application in coordinating Medicaid services for Members and jointly educate Providers that serve dually-enrolled Members to improve Provider utilization of available benefits and patient outcomes. - 8.5.6.3.
 Contractor shall actively collaborate with the D-SNP to complement and support the D-SNP's Care Coordination activities, particularly as the activities relate to Medicaid services not covered by the D-SNP. - 8.5.6.4.
 Contractor shall identify D-SNP enrolled Members on ADT feeds and have processes to identify and coordinate appropriate Care Coordination services to optimize a Member's outcomes and reduce duplication of efforts. - 8.5.6.4.1.
-Contractor shall establish a robust system to receive and manage Skilled Nursing Facility (SNF) and inpatient admission information provided by the D- SNP within two Business Days of a Member's admission. - 8.5.6.4.2.
-Contractor shall continuously monitor SNF and inpatient admissions to ensure that timely and appropriate responses to these admissions are made, including, at minimum, necessary Care Coordination activities that contribute to the successful inpatient outcomes.
+Contractor shall establish a robust system to receive and manage Skilled Nursing Facility (SNF) and inpatient admission information provided by the D-SNP within two Business Days of a Member's admission.